Premiere Learning Site

 Currently, we train students in the following clinical areas: medical assisting, medical technology, nursing (BS, RN, Anesthesia, midwives, nurse practitioners, other graduate-level), occupational therapy, pharmacy, phlebotomy, physical therapy, physician assistants, radiology technology, respiratory therapy, social work, surgical technology, sonography, speech and language pathology, and more.

 We also accept nonclinical rotators, such as students in healthcare administration, information technology, premed, research, writing, and more.

 Medical students who wish to complete a clerkship at Hurley must contact the Flint office of our affiliated medical school, Michigan State University College of Human Medicine.
 The Flint Campus of MSU-CHM can be reached at 810-600-5600.
 Only the medical school can arrange for medical student clerkships at Hurley.
 Do not contact Hurley directly.

 How is Hurley handling Coronavirus-19 for its students?

 Many health student rotations have been suspended at Hurley Medical Center for the near future due to pandemic-related issues.
-We look forward to hosting all students again after the COVID-19 risk is minimal and patient volume has stabilized, and personal protective equipment (PPE) has become a sarce and expensive resource, PPE fees may be charged to student rotators.
+We look forward to hosting all students again after the COVID-19 risk is minimal, patient volume has stabilized, and personal protective equipment (PPE) has become a sarce and expensive resource, PPE fees may be charged to student rotators.

 At present, Hurley requires universal masking for anyone entering the building, which means you will need to wear a basic procedure mask when you are on the premises, except in instances when you are in your own private office or when you are eating.
 (When you are eating, please keep 6 feet between you and any others - and be sure to wipe down your eating area and chair, etc., before and after your meal.)